Paula Badosa's Success and Achievements in Timeline

 2015: French Open Junior Champion

-On October 17, 2021, Paula Badosa defeated Victoria Azarenka to win the Indian Wells tournament, securing her first WTA 1000 title.
+On October 17, 2021, Paula Badosa won the Indian Wells tournament, defeating Victoria Azarenka, for her first WTA 1000 title.

-In 2021, Paula Badosa won her first career title in Belgrade after a breakthrough clay swing.
-Following a WTA 1000 title at Indian Wells, she entered the top ten.
+In 2021, Paula Badosa won her first career title in Belgrade and entered the top 10 following a WTA 1000 title at Indian Wells.

 In April 2022, Paula Badosa achieved her highest doubles ranking of world No. 124.